Key Points

 Bottom line

 Investors don’t need more lagging KPIs.
-They need a small set of leading indicators that show when the execution system is drifting and a disciplined way to ask for evidence.
+They need a small set of leading indicators that show when the execution system is slipping and a disciplined way to ask for evidence.

 See your sales gaps, then fix them